Services

 Tailored support to infuse your events & conference with wholebeing.

-Unfortunately, something similar happens at events and conferences – participants are overwhelmed by the amount of input and stimuli received, they struggle to make meaningful connection with others during the networking session, and they are forced into a chair-less corridor or overcrowded café to give their brain and body a little break.
+Participants are often overwhelmed by the amount of input and stimuli received at events and conferences, they struggle to make meaningful connection with others during the networking session, and they are forced into a chair-less corridor or overcrowded café to give their brain and body a little break.
 And this is true online: too packed agendas, too little time for meaningful conversations, and zero consideration for different learning styles.

 As we have attended many events and conference all over the world (and digitally!), we have realised that the current settings are not unleashing the full potential of participants because they lack intentional spaces and moments to nurture attendees’ wellbeing.
 A combination of factors such as lack of awareness of and expertise in the topic and time constraints contributes to the feeling of overwhelm many participants experience at such events.
 Timetables are fully packed and there is no space for participants (as well as speakers and organisers) to rest and regain energy.
 There is also no time or space for personal care, for individual and collective reflection to better integrate learnings, and for recharging activities such as mindfulness meditation.